Filmmakers pull out of Istanbul festival over censorship row

 "The realities of what we shot in the movie cannot be destroyed by bullying and bans," Ertugrul Mavioglu, co-director of the movie, told CNN Turk television.

-First organised in 1982, the festival has introduced audiences to new filmmakers and provided a venue for local producers to establish links with international distributors.
+First organized in 1982, the festival has introduced audiences to new filmmakers and provided a venue for local producers to establish links with international distributors.

 (Additional reporting by Humeyra Pamuk; Editing by David Dolan and Raissa Kasolowsky)